-In seeking out the best beaches in Crete, we’ve been overwhelmingly spoiled for choice.
+In seeking out the best beaches in Crete, we’ve been overwhelmingly spoiled for choice, Crete has many of the best beaches in Greece.
 Many people decide where to spend their holidays based on the Crete beaches close to their hotels.
 We booked some of our Crete holidays with the same thing in mind, wanting to discover the very best of Crete Greece during our time there.

 Its amazing beaches are up there with the best things to do in Crete.
 Crete’s inland mountain scenery is staggering, but much of its coast takes the breath away.

 We visited a huge variety of beaches in Crete, from some of the popular Crete beach resorts on the north coast of the island to some of the most remote places in Crete.
 Our guide shows you many of the best places to visit in Crete, so if you’re wondering where to go in Crete, read on.